 P.S. more side dish ideas:

-Classically decadent mac & cheese topped with crumbled bacon
+Classically decadent three-cheese mac & cheese topped with crumbled bacon

 - 16 ounces cavatappi pasta cooked just shy of al dente (about 6-7 minutes)